1. When these terms and conditions apply and who is responsible under them

 8.9 We will pass on compensation we receive from network companies:

-If we receive compensation from a network company or another third party for losses that result from an interruption to electricity supply, we will pass that on to you.
+If we receive compensation from your network company or another third party for losses that result from an interruption to electricity supply to you, we will pass that on to you, noting that where applicable we may choose how to fairly allocate compensation across our affected customers.

 8.10.
 Claims for network company issues: